furechan/pydev-toy/README.md

 # Python cli prototype to manage simple projects

-Basic command line to manage standard `pyproject.toml` based projects.
+Basic command line tool to manage standard `pyproject.toml` based projects.
 This is a prototype cli built with `click` that can run multiple project related tasks in sequence from the command line.